Church of Denmark: Doctrine

-Revised versions of the Old and New Testament were authorised by the Queen in 1992.
-A revised Hymn Book was authorised in 2003.
+Revised versions of the Old and New Testament were authorized by Queen Margrethe II in 1992.
+A revised Hymn Book was authorized in 2003.
 Both the Bible translations and the Hymn Book implied widespread public and theological debate.

 Historically, there is a contrast between a liberal current inspired by N. F. S. Grundtvig and more strict, pietist or Bible fundamentalist movements (such as Indre Mission).
 These tensions have sometimes threatened to divide the Church.
-Tidehverv is a minor fraction based on a strict Lutheranism and anti-modern, national-conservative views.
+Tidehverv is a minor fraction based on a strict Lutheranism and antimodern, national-conservative views.

-The Church of Denmark is member the World Council of Churches, the Lutheran World Federation, the Communion of Protestant Churches in Europe and the Porvoo Communion.
+The Church of Denmark is a member of the World Council of Churches, the Lutheran World Federation, the Communion of Protestant Churches in Europe and the Porvoo Communion.

 Liturgy

 The Communion Service includes three readings from the Bible: a chapter from one of the Gospels, from one of the Epistles or another part of the New Testament and, since 1992, from the Old Testament.
 Texts are picked from an official list following the church year.
 Some liturgical features have a fixed content but are free to the form.
 This accounts for the Common Prayer following the sermon, where the priest is encouraged to mention the royal house.
-Some will simply mention "the Queen and all her House" whereas others will list all members of the royal house by name and title.
+Some will simply mention "the King and all his House" whereas others will list all members of the royal house by name and title.

 The sermon, as in other Protestant churches, is a central part of the service.
 The priest takes a starting point in the text of that Sunday, but is free to form a personal message of it.
 At special occasions, even non-priests may be allowed to preach.
 Hymns are also very central.
-In contrast to Roman Catholic and Anglican churches, Danish congregations sit while singing and stand while listening to Bible readings.
+In contrast to Roman Catholic churches, Danish congregations sit while singing and stand while listening to Bible.

-As in other Lutheran churches, the Church of Denmark recognizes only two sacraments, Baptism and the Lord's Supper.
-These are usually included in the Communion Service.
+The Church of Denmark recognizes two sacraments: baptism and the Lord's Supper, as well as four other rites.
 Formerly, individual or shared confession was a condition to receive the Lord's Supper.
-An official confession ritual still exists, but is now used very rarely.
-There are also official rituals for confirmation, wedding, blessing of a civil wedding and funerals.
+An official confession ritual still exists, but is used on a particular basis, as requested.
+There are also official rituals for confirmation, wedding, holy orders, anointing of the sick and funerals.
 Emergency baptism may be performed by any Christian if necessary, and later the child will then be "ratified" in Church.

 Church and state

 As supreme authority of the Church of Denmark, the monarch must be a member (article 6 of the Constitution).
 This applies to the royal princes and princesses as well, but does not apply to their spouses.
-Traditionally, though, every foreigner who has become a member of the royal family has converted or become a member of the church; as a result, the Prince Consort Henrik converted from Catholicism before marrying the Queen in 1968, and Mary Donaldson also converted from Presbyterianism before marrying Crown Prince Frederik in 2004.
+Traditionally, though, every foreigner who has become a member of the royal family has converted or become a member of the church; as a result, the Prince Consort Henrik converted from Catholicism before marrying the Queen Margrethe in 1968, and Mary Donaldson also converted from Presbyterianism before marrying King Frederik in 2004.